Healthcare in South Korea: Comparisons

 The quality of South Korean healthcare has been ranked as being among the world's best.
 It had the OECD's highest colorectal cancer survival rate at 72.8%, significantly ahead of Denmark's 55.5% or the UK's 54.5%.
 It ranked second in cervical cancer survival rate at 76.8%, significantly ahead of Germany's 64.5% or the U.S. at 62.2%.
 Hemorrhagic stroke 30-day in-hospital mortality per 100 hospital discharges was the OECD's third lowest at 13.7 deaths, which was almost half the amount as the U.S. at 22.3 or France's 24 deaths.
 For Ischemic stroke, it ranked second at 3.4 deaths, which was almost a third of Australia's 9.4 or Canada's 9.7 deaths.
 South Korean hospitals ranked 4th for MRI units per capita and 6th for CT scanners per capita in the OECD.
 It also had the OECD's second largest number of hospital beds per 1000 people at 9.56 beds, which was over triple that of Sweden's 2.71, Canada's 2.75, the UK's 2.95, or the U.S. at 3.05 beds.

+Much of the advancement of the South Korean healthcare system are due in part to the training and programs that South Korea put many of its health care providers through to maintain their high rankings amongst other OECD rated nations.
+For example, at the Kyung Hee University Medical Center, medical students are taught not only traditional eastern care methods, but also western medical techniques along with more complex and comprehensive Korean treatments.
+Another example of this is a portion of medical student studies at the same medical facility where students learn about dermatological practices that can allow patients to heal faster post-surgery.
+While not all medical students will require the knowledge of each specialty they learn during their medical training in South Korea, these programs ensures that new medical personnel have a broader understanding of the medical field and can better prepare them for the complexities of the modern medical world more effectively than many other leading nations.